Deltares/Wflow.jl/docs/src/intro/use_cases.md

 basins, including several small and big reservoirs.
 We could also demonstrate the potential for further calibration by changing the KsatHorFrac parameter.

-Reference: De Kleermaeker, S., Maguire, S., Druery, C., Morales, Y., Lijnse, T., Hegnauer, M., 2022 (in preperation).
-Developing a real-time data and modeling framework for operational flood inundation forecasting in Australia.
-Hydrology Water and Resources Symposium.
+Reference: De Kleermaeker, S., Leijnse, T., Morales, Y., Druery, C., Maguire, S., 2022.
+Developing a real-time data and modelling framework for operational flood inundation forecasting in Australia.
+In Hydrology & Water Resources Symposium 2022 (HWRS 2022): The Past, the Present, the Future.
+Engineers Australia. https://search.informit.org/doi/10.3316/informit.916755150845355

 ![fig_case_flifs](../images/case_flifs_2.png)